 Exception items include items such as customer chargeback amounts received from merchants and other losses.
 Under agreements between the Company and its merchant customers, the merchants assume liability for such chargebacks and losses.
 If the Company is ultimately unable to collect amounts from the merchants for any charges or losses due to merchant fraud, insolvency, bankruptcy or any other reason, it may be liable for these charges.
 In order to mitigate the risk of such liability, the Company may 1) require certain merchants to establish and maintain reserves designed to protect the Company from such charges or losses under its risk-based underwriting policy and 2) engage with certain ISOs in partner programs in which the ISOs assume liability for these charges or losses.
 A merchant reserve account is funded by the merchant and held by the member bank during the term of the merchant agreement.
 Unused merchant reserves are returned to the merchant after termination of the merchant agreement or in certain instances upon a reassessment of risks during the term of the merchant agreement.

 Exception items that become the liability of the Company are recorded as merchant losses, a component of costs of services in the consolidated statements of operations.
 Exception items that the Company is still attempting to collect from the merchants through the funds settlement process or merchant reserves are recognized as settlement assets in the Company’s consolidated balance sheets, with an offsetting reserve for those amounts the Company estimates it will not be able to recover.
-Expenses for actual and estimated merchant losses for the three months ended March 31, 2021 and March 31, 2020 were $0.4 million and $1.0 million, respectively.
+Expenses for actual and estimated merchant losses for the years ended December 31, 2020, 2019, and 2018 were $4.1 million, $3.1 million, and $3.1 million, respectively.

 Commercial Payments Segment